-In this paper, we propose a novel random-walk based sampling method, named circle-driven sampling or C-Sample, to reduce the mixing time and repetitive samples while evaluating the samples from two dimensional structural characteristics, i.e., the distributions of the node maximum clique sizes and degrees.
-In particular, a circle is constructed by employing the maximum clique corresponding to a node with ’eliminating’ the edges among the nodes in the clique to derive a many-to-one relationship between the nodes and the circle as described in Section 3.
+In this paper, we propose a novel random-walk based sampling method, called superstructure-based sampling or S-Sample, to reduce the mixing time and repetitive samples while accurately evaluating the samples from two dimensional structural characteristics, i.e., the distributions of the maximum node clique sizes and node degrees.
+Here, a superstructure of a node is constructed from the maximum clique of the node by collapsing the clique into an impenetrable “super node”.
+By leveraging the superstructures, the structure of a large graph is greatly changed by ‘eliminating’ a large number of edges inside the clique from a random walker’s point of view, which helps cut the length and the number of the paths for the random walks from two angles.
+First, the edges inside each superstructure are eliminated; Second, voluminous redundant edges among the neighboring superstructures and their neighbors are eliminated.
+For example, when two paths from node u to node v consist of two sequences of node pairs (edges), {(u,a1),(a1,a2),(a2,a3),…,(an,v)}, {(u,b1),(b1,b2), (b2,a3),…,(am,v)} where m <= n are the numbers of ‘bridge’ nodes along the two paths respectively and nodes a1, a2, b1, b2 form a superstructure c, then all the bridge nodes in c collapse into a crossing circle c.
+Thus, the two paths are reduced to a single one: {(u,c),(c,a3),…,(an,v)}, whose length is also shorter than either of the two paths.
+Each superstructure contains at least one node and can be found through at least one node and thus the relationship between the nodes and the superstructure can be described as many-to-one.

-In essence, C-Sample employs the many-to-one relationship to construct a synthetic and higher-order Markov chain by recording the sampled nodes.
-Compared with existing random-walk based sampling methods, there are three advantages for C-Sample to sample and estimate large graphs.
-First, it reduces the length and the number of the paths from one node to another and meanwhile increase the probability of the sampling process moving forward to reduce the mixing time and further reduce the sampling costs; Second, the higher-order Markov chain reduce the repetitive samples to zero; Third, the synthetic Markov chain can reflect the different sampling probabilities between the basic and the higher-order attributes to obtain accurate estimations while existing random-walk based sampling methods mainly focus on reflect on the sampling probabilities of the node basic structures.
+In essence, S-Sample employs the many-to-one relationship generated by the nodes and the superstructure to construct a synthetic and higher-order Markov chain by recording the sampled nodes.
+This renders S-Sample more advantageous over existing random-walk based sampling methods in three aspects in its ability to sample and estimate large graphs.
+First, it reduces the length and the number of the paths to reduce the mixing time and thus the sampling costs; Second, the higher-order Markov chain completely avoids any repetitive samples besides for reducing the mixing time; Third, the synthetic Markov chain is able to effectively reflect the different sampling probabilities between the basic and the higher-order node structures to obtain accurate estimations, which overcomes the limitation of only being able to reflect on the sampling probabilities of the basic node structures by the existing random-walk based sampling methods.

-With the design and evaluation of C-Sample, this paper makes the following contributions.
+With the design and evaluation of S-Sample, this paper makes the following contributions.

-We analyze the factors of influencing the mixing time of a Markov-chain based sampling process and then point out the reasons why the existing sampling methods have large sampling costs and errors especially in estimating the high-order attributes of the nodes represented by cliques as described in Section 2.
-To settle the problems, we are the first attempt at proposing a synthetic Markov chain based sampling process with low cost to estimate the basic and the high-order attributes of the nodes simultaneously.
+We analyze the factors affecting the mixing time of a Markov-chain based sampling process and then point out the reasons why the existing sampling methods have large sampling costs and errors especially in estimating the high-order attributes of the nodes represented by cliques (Section 2).
+To address the identified problems, we propose a synthetic Markov chain based sampling process, the first of its kind, with high accuracy and low cost to estimate the basic and the high-order node attributes simultaneously (Section 3).

-The mixing time of C-Sample’s sampling process is cut down greatly by reducing the length and the number of the paths and the probabilities of backtracking to the sampled nodes.
-As a result, C-Sample cuts down the sampling costs (i.e., the memory overhead required to record sampling information) while significantly reducing sampling errors.
-Especially, when it is used to analyze the online networks, C-Sample cuts down both the network and computation costs greatly, as demonstrated by the prototype evaluations.
+The mixing time of S-Sample’s sampling process is cut down greatly by reducing the length and the number of the paths of the random walker with the help of constructing the superstructures and the probabilities of backtracking to the already sampled nodes.
+This enables S-Sample to substantially reduce its sampling costs (i.e., the memory overhead required to record sampling information) while significantly reducing sampling errors (Section 3, Section 5).